Discover the flagship products of Moroccan Craftsmanship

 Woodworking

-The most pleasantly scented part of the souk is the carpenters' area, whose scent comes from the curls of wood that line the floors of the master carvers' workshops.
-These are the mâlems responsible for the ancient carved cedar doors, edged with brass, and those carved cedar domes in the shape of muqarnas (honeycombs) that are the wonder of Moroccan palaces.
-Tetouan, Meknes and Fez have the best reputations for carved wooden ornaments, but you'll see impressive woodwork in most Moroccan medinas.
+The most pleasantly fragrant part of the souk is the carpenters' area, whose scent comes from the curls of wood lining the floors of the master carvers' workshops.
+These are the malems responsible for the ancient carved cedar doors, edged with brass, and those carved cedar domes in the shape of muqarnas (honeycombs) that are the wonder of Moroccan palaces.
+Tetouan, Meknes, and Fez have the best reputations for ornate carved wood, but you'll see impressive woodwork in most Moroccan medinas.

-For the foodies on your gift list, hand-carved orangewood harira (lentil soup) spoons are small ladles with long handles that make ideal tasting spoons.
+For the gourmets on your gift list, hand-carved orangewood harira (lentil soup) spoons are small ladles with long handles that make ideal tasting spoons.
 Cedar is used for ornate jewelry boxes, and heavy, chip-carved chests are sure to keep moths at bay.

 Back to blog